traysi/ritocore-lib/README.md

 ## Security

-We're using ravencore in production, as are [many others](http://bitcore.io#projects), but please use common sense when doing anything related to finances!
+We're using ravencore in production, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.

-If you find a security issue, please email security@bitpay.com.

 ## Contributing